carbon-language/carbon-lang/docs/design/generics/details.md

 ```
 let RandomAccessContainer:! auto =
-    ContainerInterface where .IteratorType is RandomAccessIterator;
+    ContainerInterface where .IteratorType impls RandomAccessIterator;
 // or
 constraint RandomAccessContainer {
   extends ContainerInterface
-      where .IteratorType is RandomAccessIterator;
+      where .IteratorType impls RandomAccessIterator;
 }

 // With the above definition:
 fn F[ContainerType:!
 RandomAccessContainer](c: ContainerType);
 // is equivalent to:
 fn F[ContainerType:!
 ContainerInterface
-     where .IteratorType is RandomAccessIterator]
+     where .IteratorType impls RandomAccessIterator]
     (c: ContainerType);
 ```